 When it comes to hiking, altitudes ranging from 8,000 to 13,000 feet (2500 to 4000 m) are generally considered high altitudes.
 Above 13,000 feet / 4000 meters above sea level, it can be considered a very high altitude.

 And indeed, every time I climbed a high mountain or volcano, I did feel like an invisible limit at 13,000 feet, above which hiking gets markedly harder.

 What Are The First Signs of Altitude Sickness?

 First of all, let me tell you that according to my experience, every person reacts to altitude differently.
 Some people are much more sensitive than others and get altitude sickness at much lower altitudes than others.
 And it seems to have nothing to do with age or gender or origins.
 The only way to know how your body reacts to altitude is to go at high altitudes.

 Typically the first symptoms are a headache, and sometimes nausea.
 If your body reacts relatively well to altitude and you don’t climb too high, these should be the only symptoms you will have.

 What Does Altitude Sickness Feel Like?

 If you go for a hike or a trek at high altitude without being properly acclimatized, you may feel things like:

 - Loss of appetite

-All these symptoms are caused by the lack of oxygen.
-At higher altitudes, the barometric pressure (the presure of the air around you) is lighter, and the oxygen is less available.
+All these symptoms are caused by a lack of oxygen.
+At higher altitudes, the barometric pressure (the pressure of the air around you) is lighter, and oxygen is less available.
 This is what “thinner air” means.
-The concentration of oxygen is lower, and as a result you take less oxygen when you breathe in.
+The concentration of oxygen is lower, and as a result, you take less oxygen when you breathe in.